 The global Selection Mask is your selection that appears on the layers docker.
 By default, this is hidden, so you will need to make it visible via.

 Once the global Selection Mask is shown, you will need to create a selection.
-The benefit of using this is that you can paint your selection using any of the normal painting tools.
+The benefit of using this is that you can paint your selection using any of the normal painting tools, including the transform and move.
 The information is saved as grayscale.
-You might want to switch to the Mask display mode if it is difficult to see the results.

 Selection from layer transparency¶